Representing catalytic mechanisms with rule composition

-A manual cursory inspection of a sample of the \num{461} reactions with no EC class in Rhea database found the reactions visually corresponding to carboxylic ester hydrolases.
-The investigated reactions equipped with the relevant cross-link were indeed classified as \ECnum{3}{1}{1}{} in the UniProt database,\cite{UniProt2020} e.g. \href{https://www.rhea-db.org/rhea/17794}{Rhea:17794} or \href{https://www.rhea-db.org/rhea/32968}{Rhea:32968}.

-The majority of the reactions classified differently than \ECnum{3}{1}{1}{} we explain are transferases that cleave one ester bond and create a new one using an alcohol group of the other educt molecule.
-The alcohol group acting as a substitute for the educt water used in the hydrolases.
-All these matches result from the original substrate overlay rules, as the water molecule is fully specified in the modified version.
+The majority of reactions classified as different class than \ECnum{3}{1}{1}{} are transferases, which cleave an ester bond and create a new one using an alcohol group of another educt molecule, as in \ch{R-CO-OR' + OH-R''-> R-CO-OR'' + OH-R'}.
+The alcohol group acts in place of the \ch{OH} of water in the hydrolase context, where \ch{R''=H}.
+These reactions resulted from a match to the unmodified substrate rules, since the water molecule is fully specified in the modified version.

-Furthermore, there are \num{33} \ECnum{3}{1}{1}{} reactions our substrate overlay rules did not capture. \num{14} (\SI{42.4}{\percent}) were due to encoding issues resulting from periodicity not reflected in the smiles strings or use of different levels of abstraction or tautomerisation between the educts and products in the Rhea database.
-Further, \num{5} (\SI{15.2}{\percent}) reactions involved interactions with iron ions.
-Direct metal ion interactions are currently not supported by our methods.